Alec Baldwin to be charged with manslaughter in set shooting

 Andrea Reeb, a special prosecutor on the case, cited a “pattern of criminal disregard for safety” on the film set.

-“If any one of these three people — Alec Baldwin, Hannah Gutierrez-Reed or David Halls — done their job, Halyna Hutchins would be alive today.
+“If any one of these three people — Alec Baldwin, Hannah Gutierrez Reed or David Halls — had done their job, Halyna Hutchins would be alive today.
 It’s that simple,” said Reeb, also a newly sworn Republican state legislator.

 Santa Fe County Sheriff Adan Mendoza, who led the initial investigation into Hutchins' death, described “a degree of neglect” on the film set.
 But he left decisions about potential criminal charges to prosecutors after delivering the results of a yearlong investigation in October.
 That report did not specify how live ammunition wound up on the film set.